andrewhayden/ffbe_forever_guild_bot/README.md

 }
 ```

 You're ready to start now.
-Start the bot:
+Start the bot using the following commands  (or run the convenience script [run_bot.sh](run_bot.sh), which does the same thing):
 ```
 python3 -m venv bot-env
 source bot-env/bin/activate